 - Dr Lee Yik Voon (Singapore Medical Association)

 - Mr Tim Goodchild (StarHub Limited)

-Council members are appointed on a two-year term.
+Council members are appointed on a three-year term.

 The Council’s terms of reference are as follows: